 Chris Orlob, a sales and business analyst at Gongio has a unique perspective having analysed over 67000 sales meetings, he strongly advises to ISOLATE THE SALES OBJECTION.

 According to him, Some arguments are only smoke screens.
 Words from your buyer and the things that are preventing them from taking the next step may not always be the same.
-Make sure to apply your newly acquired abilities for managing legitimate issues.
+Make sure to apply your newly acquired abilities to managing legitimate issues.
 Without it, you’re battling smoke.

 Here is something that prompts your customer to raise their real complaint.
 If your customer raises further concerns, it’s likely that those are the REAL concerns you need to address.
 The initial sales objection they raised is the proper one if they don’t have any others.